How do we access Remote Learning?

 When students log into Microsoft Teams, they must go to the team that they would have the lesson for.
 In the team, at the allocated time, the teacher will start the 'live lesson' and the students accepts the notification.
 This lesson will take place at the same time the timetable lesson happens.

 If students want to contribute or ask a question, they can use the conversation function.
 As host the teacher will enable only their own microphone, muting all students initially.
-The class teacher will take a register of attendance in the usual way during or after the session by noting who was in attendance and updating SIMS.
+The class teacher will take a register of attendance in the usual way during or after the session by noting who was in attendance.

 Accessing the pre-recorded lesson